karayabin/universe-snapshot/universe/Ling/HtmlPageTools/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot/hasLibrary.md

-HtmlPageCopilot::hasLibrary — Returns whether a library has been registered to this instance.
+HtmlPageCopilot::hasLibrary — Returns whether a library has been registered.